List of birds of Colombia: Tityras

 Tityridae are suboscine passerine birds found in forest and woodland in the Neotropics.
 The species in this family were formerly spread over the families Tyrannidae, Pipridae, and Cotingidae.
 They are small to medium-sized birds.
 They do not have the sophisticated vocal capabilities of the songbirds.
 Most, but not all, have plain coloring.
-Twenty-two species have been recorded in Colombia.
+Twenty-three species have been recorded in Colombia.